sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 }
 ```

-Test your extension, and you will see that command becomes visible when the option is set to true and becomes hidden when set to false.
+Test the extension, and you will see that command becomes visible when the option is set to true and becomes hidden when set to false.

 But we have a very big problem here.
 Assume the user wants to hide the command and sets the option to false.
 When she changes the option, the command will be hidden.
 But when Visual Studio restarts, the command will be visible again.
-Well okay, that's expected since we assign the property Visible only in the options.
-If we are to assign it in the package initializer too (it's like the Main method, method InitializeAsync is called first on your extension), it will be fixed, right (spoilers, no it won't).
+Well okay, that's expected since we assign the property `Visible` only in the options.
+If we are to assign it in the package initializer method too (it's like the Main method, method InitializeAsync is called first on your extension), it will be fixed, right (spoilers, no it won't).

 CODE (of ctor with visible=false)

 It won't work because Visual Studio does not load the extension until it is needed, meaning Visual Studio does not execute any code from the extension until it is needed.
 Showing commands in the top menu or context menu is not enough for initializing the package, because they are only UI elements, like shortcuts.
 So, we need something, and that thing cannot be C# code, for adjusting command visibility before our package loads.

-One way of solving it will be adding attribute ProvideAutoLoad to the package.
-It will make our package to be automatically loaded when Visual Studio starts up or a solution is loaded etc. I don't recommend using it since it will slow down start up or loading time.
+One way of solving it will be adding attribute `ProvideAutoLoad` to the package.
+It will make the extension to be automatically loaded when Visual Studio starts up or loads a solution etc. I don't recommend using it since it will slow down start up or load time.
 But maybe, if you are prototyping, you may use this and skip the next two steps.

 CODE autoload